turbotest/HELP/docs/intro/intr-what-is-turbo-test.md

 [Turbo Test](https://turbo-test.com/) runs your software tests in parallel on the cloud, drastically reducing testing time and increasing developer productivity.

 Turbo Test is designed to be simple to configure and use.
+Once you've configured it, whenever you push your changes to Github, Turbo Test will automatically run your tests for you.

 Here is all you need to do to start using it:

 * sign up for the service
 * install the application onto your Github account...